harsha-simhadri/big-ann-benchmarks/t3/README.md

 A performance baseline has been established for this competition, based on both queries per second (qps) and recall/average precision (recall measured as recall@10.)
 For the recall leaderboard, we will rank participants by recall@10/average precision at 2K qps.

-The table below shows the baseline recall@10 for all the (knn search type) datasets near 2K qps.
+The table below shows the baseline recall@10 for all the (knn search type) datasets at or above 2K qps ( or as close to it as possible. )

 |   dataset    | recall@10 |
 | ------------ | --------- |